Which side of the fence am I responsible for?

 Image of a garden fence.

-Garden fence responsibility can often be a subject of dispute between neighbours, especially when it comes to knowing where you stand legally.
-It’s easy to avoid unnecessary hassle and confrontation by making sure you know what you are responsible for when it comes to garden boundaries.
+You can avoid unnecessary hassle by making sure you know what you’re responsible for when it comes to garden boundaries.

 What to check before you buy